mukhal/deep-learning-papers-notes/papers/bilateral-matching.md

 * The proposed approach matches P and Q in two directions (Q -> P and P -> Q) with multiple perspectives.
 * Their model consists of 5 layers :

+    * **Embeddings layer** : Maps words to vectors.
+Initialized with GloVe vectors.
+    * **Context Representation layer** : a Bi-LSTM to encode contextual embeddings of each symbol in P and Q.

     * Matching layer is the most significant where the last hidden representation of sentence Q is matched agains all tokens hidden representations of P and vice versa.